 Ground Time, Left/Right Balance, Stride Height, Stride Ratio (available when the watch is paired with the COROS POD 1).

 Indoor Run distance and pace calibration

-COROS watches support calibration on Indoor Run workouts that recorded distance over 2 miles.
-Calibration range is up to + - 25% of the distance recorded by the watch.
+COROS watches support calibration on Indoor Run workouts.
+The calibration range is up to +/ - 25% of the distance recorded by the watch.

 Running at a consistent pace is the number 1 rule to ensure accurate distance tracking for indoor runs.
 Consider doing warm-up and cool-down sessions in separate workouts.

 Indoor Run distance calibration doesn't apply to 3rd party apps because they often use their own algorithms to recalculate the distance, pace and other data before displaying the data to you.
 Simply feeding the calibrated distance to 3rd party apps doesn't work.
 You will need to manually adjust the distance on 3rd party apps.